 The -list-annotations operation prints the textual content of any annotations on the selected pages to standard output.
 Each annotation is preceded by the page number and followed by a newline.
 The output of this operation is always UTF8.

-'''

-cpdf -list-annotations in.pdf > annots.txt

 Print annotations from in.pdf, redirecting output to annots.txt.

-'''

 More information can be obtained by listing annotations in JSON format: